idrico/InventorySystem/README.md

 ### Create the OpenShift Application

-_NOTE_: The domain name for this application will be `helloworldws-YOUR_DOMAIN_NAME.rhcloud.com`.
+_NOTE_: The domain name for this application will be `InventorySystemws-YOUR_DOMAIN_NAME.rhcloud.com`.
 In these instructions, be sure to replace all instances of `YOUR_DOMAIN_NAME` with your own OpenShift account user name.

 Open a shell command prompt and change to a directory of your choice.
 Enter the following command to create a JBoss EAP 6 application:

-        rhc app create -a helloworldws -t jbosseap-6
+        rhc app create -a InventorySystemws -t jbosseap-6

-This command creates an OpenShift application called `helloworldws` and will run the application inside the `jbosseap-6` container.
+This command creates an OpenShift application called `InventorySystemws` and will run the application inside the `jbosseap-6` container.
 You should see some output similar to the following:

     Application Options
     -------------------